 When is Probate Not Necessary?

 Probate is the method of distributing the estate of someone who recently died.
-This process can take several months, even years, before it is completed.
+How long probate process takes depends on many factors.
+It can take several months, even years, before it is completed.
+It can also be complicated, especially if the estate is large.
 It can also be complicated, especially if the estate is large.
 Heirs and the personal representative responsible for handling the estate may wonder when probate isn’t necessary.
 If you can avoid probate, it will move the distribution process along faster.

 Does a Will Prevent the Need for Probate?

 Some people assume that if the deceased person had a will, it means you don’t have to go through probate.
 The assets would go directly to the people mentioned in the will.
 While this sounds nice in theory, it’s not the case.

 A will has no impact on whether the estate must go through probate.
 If the assets must be probated, they will need to go through the process regardless of whether the person had a will.
 However, a will can make the probate process easier and shorter.

 One of the first steps after a person is deceased to distribute the estate is to figure out if the assets owned by the decedent are probate assets.
 If they are non-probate assets, they won’t need to go through the process.

 Non-probate assets are those held with other owners or those that have a named beneficiary.
 Some examples of this type of asset include the following:

 - Life insurance policy with a named beneficiary